Skip to Main Content

 Requirements for a home equity loan

 Qualifying for a home equity loan depends on both your financial profile and the lender’s specific criteria.
-Typically, lenders will consider your credit score, how much equity you’ve built in your home and your debt-to-income ratio.
+Typically, lenders will consider your credit score, how much equity you’ve built in your home and your debt-to-income ratio, among other things.

-While credit score requirements vary, some lenders will accept 620, though a score of 700 or higher will help you secure the best rates.
-As for your equity stake, some lenders may require at least 20 percent equity, while others will accept 15 percent.
-You’ll also want to be prepared for costs like appraisal fees, origination fees and closing costs, which can vary by lender.
+Credit score requirements vary; some lenders will accept 620, though some require 680 or higher, and a score of at least 700 will help you secure the best rates.
+As for your equity stake, some lenders may require at least 20% equity, while others will accept 15%.
+You’ll also want to prepare for closing costs, which vary by lender.
+Some don’t charge them for home equity products, but they may have other fees.

 How to get the best home equity loan rate